GSA/digitalgov.gov/content/news/2022/09/2022-09-09-serving-the-public-five-veterans’-journeys-to-public-interest-tech.md

 ---
 date: 2022-09-09 12:34:00 -0500
-kicker: kicker
+kicker:
-title: "Serving the Public: Five Veterans’ Journeys to Public Interest Tech"
+title: "Serving the Public: Five Veterans' Journeys to Public Interest Tech"
-deck: deck
+deck:
 summary: Five U.S. Digital Corps Fellows share their public service journeys from military service to public interest tech.

+# See all authors at https://digital.gov/authors
+authors:
+  - dahianna-salazar-foreman

 # See all topics at https://digital.gov/topics
 topics:
   - tts
   - professional-development

 slug: serving-the-public-five-veterans-journeys-to-public-interest-tech

 primary_image: us-digital-corps-veterans-title-card

 # Controls how this page appears across the site
 # 0 -- hidden
 # 1 -- visible
 weight: 1

 ---

 There are many paths to a career in government technology, including transitioning from within public service.
 Five U.S. Digital Corps Fellows share their public service journey from military to [public interest tech](https://en.wikipedia.org/wiki/Public_Interest_Technology_University_Network#Public_Interest_Technology) as technologists in the federal government.

 ## Joe Lindsey

-{{< img-right src="us-digital-corps-veterans-joe-lindsey" >}
+{{< img-right src="us-digital-corps-veterans-joe-lindsey" >}}

 **What was your military branch and position?**